soklet/soklet/README.md

 ### CORS Authorizer

-For [CORS Preflight](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests, Soklet will consult its configured [CorsAuthorizer](https://www.soklet.com/javadoc/com/soklet/core/CorsAuthorizer.html) to determine how to respond.
+For [CORS requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), Soklet will consult its configured [CorsAuthorizer](https://www.soklet.com/javadoc/com/soklet/core/CorsAuthorizer.html) to determine how to respond.
 <br/>
-Unless configured differently, Soklet will use its [DefaultCorsAuthorizer](https://www.soklet.com/javadoc/com/soklet/core/impl/DefaultCorsAuthorizer.html), which rejects all preflight requests.
+Unless configured differently, Soklet will use its [DefaultCorsAuthorizer](https://www.soklet.com/javadoc/com/soklet/core/impl/DefaultCorsAuthorizer.html), which does not respond to CORS requests.

 #### All Origins (Testing Only!)

-This will allow all preflight requests regardless of origin.
+This will allow all CORS requests regardless of origin.
 Useful for local development and experimentation.

 ```java
 SokletConfiguration configuration = new SokletConfiguration.Builder(server)